What are the side effects of the COVID-19 vaccine?

 - How does the vaccine affect people with allergies?

-- How many shots do I need to get in total?
+- How many times will I need to be vaccinated?

 - How can I protect myself from getting COVID-19?